epam/edp-install/docs/operator-guide/package-registry.md

 # Package Registry

-This pages describes the supported package registry providers and provides detailed instruction on how to adjust configurations to work properly with these package registry providers.
+This page describes the supported package registry providers and provides detailed instruction on how to adjust configurations to work properly with these package registry providers.

 ## Supported Package Registry Providers